anoopgarlapati/ws1-access-apis/docs/authentication.md

 -d 'refresh_token=<your token here>'
 ```

-Workspace ONE Access will return the following in response:
+Omnissa Access will return the following in response:

 ```json
 {"access_token":"<your token here>",